oshied/directord/docs/components.md

 from across the cluster.
 This provides the ability to store multiple items and intelligently parse/blueprint data based on node memberships.

+### Contributed Components

+The following section covers all of the contributed components Directord ships with.

+> Contributed components are not fully integrated and may lack testing, but otherwise are supported within Directord.

 ##### `POD`

 This features allows operators to run, manage, or manipulate pods across a